platipusica/jampy-posfixaliases/README.md

 * The Application Access in an secure and monitored way over the Web
 * The Complete Actions History on any virtual domain (or any other part of App)
-* Virtual domain file Header and Footer (as bulk entries)
+* Virtual domain file Header and Footer (as bulk entries, only Admin can modify)
-* Individual email aliases records on/off (with bulk entries)
+* Individual email aliases records on/off (with bulk entries, User can modify)
 * Custom Comments (ie Incident in Service Ticketing Software)
 * Search on any records
 * Saving the content in Postmap binary file